Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-nmrg-mcp-nm.md

 - Benefits:
   - Tools safely retry/rollback.
   - Full traceability of LLM decisions and tool executions.

+# Interworking with the Network Management protocol and YANG data models
+# MCP Usage Examples
+The LLM model with MCP support and its ability to comprehend diverse complex requirements and deliver corresponding functionalities, is well-suited for large scale multi-vendor network management environments, effectively addressing the aforementioned challenges in {{value-mcp-nm}}.
+Therefore, we have introduced the MCP protocol in the network management environments for building an intelligent network management and control platform.

 ## Example
 Take multi-vendor network management as an example, the MCP server is deployed locally on the network controller, and the tools are